 They approached us through a client of ours whilst they were going through a process of re-branding, and we pitched a beautiful concept for their national website where we wanted to create an online platform that would represent what great taste, functionality and great design would look like.

-I’ve learnt that with big brands and any other client, it’s all about asking the right questions, trying to understand why a client wants what they want.
+I’ve learnt that with big brands and any other client, it’s all about asking the right questions, and trying to understand why a client wants what they want.
 It will help push you into a phase of discovery and you’ll be able to solve their problem to the best of your abilities.

 What lessons have you learned running your own business?